ELEMENTARY ADVANCED ACADEMICS:

 For more information, please contact Stephen Davis, Executive Director of Secondary Curriculum at (972) 429-3013 or email@example.com.

-May 14 – May 18Please contact the counselor at your school for specific testing information.
+Week 4 - May 20 - 24Please contact the counselor at your school for specific testing information.